Written By: Devin Golden

 What Is a Survival Rate?

 Survival rate is the percentage of patients who reach a specific survival benchmark with a deadly disease.
 It’s usually measured in increments of every six months or one year.
-For instance, there is a 1-year survival rate, 2-year survival rate, 3-year survival rate and 5-year survival rate.
+For mesothelioma, doctors usually give a 1-year survival rate, 2-year survival rate, 3-year survival rate and 5-year survival rate.

 The measurement begins either once the patient is diagnosed or after a specific treatment.
 It ends when the patient passes away.
 Doctors then calculate the survival rate based on many cases.